metabrainz/bookbrainz-user-guide/docs/style/entities/work.md

         - citation
         - reference

-### Link to Authors

-#### Writer

-The primary relationship of a work is to its main author, aka its *writer*; every work should have at least one writer.

-See the [Author](./author.md) page for a description of the types of authors and the difference between the "written by" Work relationship and Author Credits on Editions.

-#### Other
-- (work about author, what authors to create if at all for this)(c.f. "marriage ref")
-- section above, I'd move these here maybe?
-- (it makes sense that explicit work > author ordered relationship would be here.)

 ### Link to Editions
 - contains (the most important rel, specify that works can belong to several editions, and that an edition can have several works